Who are the 14 House Republicans who voted against a Juneteenth holiday? And why?

 Published

 The House vote on Juneteenth passed by 415-14 for a new federal holiday, but 14 GOP members of Congress voted no. Who are they?
-Why did...Full Article
+Why did they vote no?

 Published

 The House vote on Juneteenth passed by 415-14 for a new federal holiday, but 14 GOP members of Congress voted no. Who are they?
-Why did...Full Article
+Why did they vote no?

 CNN’s Don Lemon discusses the House decision to overwhelmingly pass a bill that would establish June 19 as Juneteenth National..